Monday, January 4, 2010

 http://www.authonomy.com/ViewBook.aspx?bookid=13162

-The latest news is that a talent scout from the CW Network found me on the internet and they are considering buying the television rights for a possible series like Supernatural or the Vampire Diaries.
+The latest news is that a talent scout from the CW Network found me on the internet and they pitched the series and the network is now considering buying the television rights for a possible series like Supernatural or the Vampire Diaries.
 So little sleeping, little eating is going on - pins -n- needles stuff.

 Tuesday, October 13, 2009